maybebyte/anthesis/nix-internals-cflags.md

 I'm definitely open to [pull
 requests](https://github.com/maybebyte/anthesis/pulls), especially to
 fix issues.
-Pull requests to add operating systems along with details are welcome as well, although it's unlikely that I'll add in forks of systems already mentioned unless they differ enough in content to be interesting.
+Pull requests to add missing details to anything listed, or to add new items along with details, are welcome as well.
+Though it's unlikely that I'll add in forks of systems already mentioned unless they differ enough in content to be interesting.

 ## Table of contents